 The amount of the target annual bonus that becomes earned is based on the achievement of two quantitative performance criteria.
 The first criterion measures the Company's achievement of growth in its Adjusted EBITDA.
 The second criterion measures the Company's maintenance of levels of aged inventory.
 During 2023, the compensation committee adjusted the split between the Adjusted EBITDA and aged inventory criterion to each be weighted 50% in the calculation of the target annual bonus (instead of 80% and 20%, respectively, as utilized in fiscal year 2022) for fiscal year 2023.
 The decision was made to better align the compensation of our Named Executive Officers with the strategic goals of the Company given the heightened concern in the industry regarding inventory over-supply following the Covid-19 pandemic.
 Adequately managing inventory, including maintaining both a healthy level of total inventory as well as the appropriate model year mixes, is a key driver of financial performance for both fiscal year 2023 and beyond as we work to balance meeting customer demand while also managing expenses and cash flows through interest payments and curtailments.
 In the fourth quarter of 2023, the compensation committee reviewed the performance of the Company against these criteria.
 As shown in the table below, the compensation committee certified the achievement of the performance metrics measured by our inventory position in 2023 which resulted in achieving the maximum result (200%) for such criteria based on our fiscal year 2023 financial results.
 Alternatively, due to the decline in profitability of the Company during 2023, the Adjusted EBITDA performance criteria was below the minimum threshold and the compensation committee certified that no payout was eligible for that criteria.
 Combining the results from the two performance criteria resulted in a total weighting factor of 100%.
-For each metric reflected in the table below, if less than 80% of the target is achieved, no weighted value would result for that metric, and if more than 120% of the target is achieved, the maximum weighted value for that metric would result.
+For each metric reflected in the table below, if less than 80% of the target is achieved, no weighted value would result for that metric, an